|

 Domestic facilities are somewhat limited if she is used in the Command support role.
 She was the first RFA to be fitted with a command system.

-Studies are underway relating to a Joint Casualty Treatment Ship programme intended to replace the capability currently provided by RFA Argus.
+Studies are underway relating to a Joint Casualty Treatment Ship (JCTS) programme intended to replace the capability currently provided by RFA Argus in a 2020 timeframe.
 This programme would aim to deliver a ship-borne medical facility broadly similar in scope to a field hospital, capable of treating a full range of casualties, whether from sea, land or air environments.

 RFA ARGUS Specifications